Guaranteed Safe Spacecraft Docking with Control Barrier Functions: Preliminaries

-Note that Definitions~\ref{def:landing}-\ref{def:docking} {pose the landing/docking objective as the value of $\dot{h}$ belonging to { an interval}, rather than requiring a single value of $\dot{h}$.} Landing and docking differ only by the requirement of a minimum velocity $\gamma_1 > 0$ for docking.
-The focus of this paper is on ensuring that landing/docking occurs within the specified {range of $\dot{h}$ values} in finite time.
+Note that Definitions~\ref{def:landing}-\ref{def:docking} pose the landing/docking objective as the value of $\dot{h}$ belonging to an interval, rather than requiring a single value of $\dot{h}$.
+Landing and docking differ only by the requirement of a minimum velocity $\gamma_1 > 0$ for docking.
+In both cases, we assume $\gamma_2$ is sufficiently small to be dissipated by the spacecraft structure; i.e. landing/docking is a \emph{controlled collision}.
+The focus of this paper is on ensuring that landing/docking occurs within the specified range of $\dot{h}$ values in finite time.

-\textbf{Background: } We will accomplish this objective in part by treating {the $\dot{h}$ upper bound requirement as a safety constraint}, and then employing CBF techniques to ensure safety for all time.
-Let $H:\mathcal{D}\times\reals^n\rightarrow\reals$ encode one such safety constraint, where $H(t,x)\leq 0$ implies that the state $x$ is {in the safe set} at time $t$.
+\textbf{Background: } We will accomplish this objective in part by treating the $\dot{h}$ upper bound requirement as a safety constraint, and then employing CBF techniques to ensure safety for all time.
+Let $H:\mathcal{D}\times\reals^n\rightarrow\reals$ encode one such safety constraint, where $H(t,x)\leq 0$ implies that the state $x$ is in the safe set at time $t$.
 We say $H$ is a CBF if it meets the following criteria.

 \begin{definition}[{\cite[Def.
-3]{Automatica}}] For the system \eqref{eq:model}, a continuously differentiable function $H: \mathcal{D}\times \reals^n \rightarrow \reals$ is a \emph{control barrier function (CBF)} on a set $\mathcal{X}$ if there exists a locally Lipschitz continuous $\alpha_0\in\mathcal{K}$ such that $\forall x\in\mathcal{X}(t), t\in\mathcal{D}$
+3]{Automatica}}] For the system \eqref{eq:model}, a continuously differentiable function $H: \mathcal{D}\times \reals^n \rightarrow \reals$ is a \emph{control barrier function (CBF) on a set $\mathcal{X}$} if there exists a locally Lipschitz continuous $\alpha_0\in\mathcal{K}$ such that $\forall x\in\mathcal{X}(t), t\in\mathcal{D}$

 \end{definition}